 - The first part mostly consisted of paperwork, in which we certified that Pastor Yancey had left the church records and other matters in good order, and both the Church and Pastor Yancey certified that all financial obligations between us have been satisfied.

 - Concurrently the Congregation Council, working with the Bishop’s Associate, selected an Interim Minister, Pastor Merle Brockhoff, who will be our pastor for the next year or two, and who will also advise us through the rest of the process.
 Since it took over six months to find the right minister, the Council and the Bishop’s Associate also selected a trained leadership developer, Pastor Roger Gustafson, to get us started on the rest of the process.
 Once Pastor Merle joined us, he took over and Pastor Roger stepped out of our picture.

 - And the Worship Board arranged ministers to lead us in worship each week, the Council arranged pastors to be on call for any pastoral care required, and other boards, teams, guilds, and so on picked up the many various small and large things that Pastor Yancey has been doing for us.

-- Self Study (probably 6 to 12 months).
-The goal of this phase is to develop an accurate picture of Bethel’s current status, and what we see as our mission for the future; this will culminate in filling out a standard document called a “Ministry Site Profile” describing Bethel.
-This document gets posted on an ELCA internal website, where all pastors that are open to considering a new call can see it and decide if they want to offer themselves for consideration.
-Typically this self-study process is carried out by a transition team, appointed by the Council, and working in conjunction with our leadership developer.
+- Self Study (6 to 12 months).
+The goal of this phase was to develop an accurate picture of Bethel’s current status, and what we see as our mission for the future; which culminated in filling out a standard document called a “Ministry Site Profile” describing Bethel.
+This document is posted on an ELCA internal website, where all pastors that are open to considering a new call can see it and decide if they want to offer themselves for consideration.
+This self-study process was carried out by a transition team, appointed by the Council, and working in conjunction with Pastor Merle.